JeffDeCola/my-verilog-examples/combinational-logic/alus/jeff-74x181/README.md

 # jeff-74x181 example

 _4-bit arithmetic logic unit and function generator.
+Provides 16 binary logic operations and
-Performs one of 16 binary arithmetic operations on two 4-bit words.
+16 arithmetic operations on two 4-bit words.
 This simple processor was designed in late 60's and the early 70s._

 [GitHub Webpage](https://jeffdecola.github.io/my-systemverilog-examples/)

 ## ARITHMETIC OPERATIONS

-There are 16 binary arithmetic operations as follows,
+There are 16 binary arithmetic and 16 logic operations as follows,

+// ????????????????????????

 ## SCHEMATIC